Breathe more life into physician profiles

 How do you inspire that connection in your healthcare magazine or hospital publication?

-One powerful way is to highlight your physicians' human sides when crafting their profiles.
+One powerful way is to highlight your physicians' human sides when crafting their profiles, as well as articles in which they’re featured prominently.
 Expertise matters, but people also want caring providers they can relate to and trust.

 Some other good conversation starters:

-- What do you most want people to know about the way you practice medicine?
+- What should your patients know about the way you practice medicine and care for them?

 "Here was a doctor I had never met before telling me I had serious heart problems.
 But I felt his care and concern as soon as he came into my room.
 So I put my life in his hands."